Systems programming and data structures meet to make instant collision-checking.

 Reviewer 2 is real

 About a month after we submitted the paper, we got reviews back.
 Most of the remarks were things we already knew, but there was one major hiccup - our proof of correctness.
-From our filtering method, we knew that if any point p was removed from a point cloud, we would leave a point p such that pprfilter.
+From our filtering method, we knew that if any point was removed from a point cloud, we would leave a point such that .
 From that, we derived a proof that this filter wouldn't produce gaps (based on the dispersion of the point cloud), and from there on we proved that the whole pipeline was correct.
 However, we didn't explain which definition of dispersion we were using, and so there were maybe ten people on the planet who would have had a chance at understanding what we claimed at all.

 The reviewers rightfully called us out on such nonsense, and thankfully, there is a definition of dispersion which does make this proof work (see LaValle, Planning Algorithms, sec.
 5.2.3), so we got away with it in the end.